Self-Defense in Classical Christianity:

-However, the modern era is increasingly dominated by a counter-culture of “political correctness”, blaming and shaming activists with propaganda, to discourage, censor and suppress all forms of opposition to evil.
+However, the modern era is increasingly dominated by a counter-culture of “political correctness”, blaming and shaming the Faithful (of all religions) with propaganda, to discourage, censor and suppress all forms of opposition to evil.
 This is imposed by certain pseudo-religious criticisms, which promote passive acquiescence and tolerance of all forms of wrongdoing and injustice.

 Such propaganda especially targets Christianity.
 Frequently, whenever Christians actively stand up against abuses or defend against aggression, they are told they should “turn the other cheek”, “love your enemy”, “forgive”, and “trust in God”, and are typically accused of being supposedly “un-Christian”.

-The original doctrines of classical Christianity all conclusively prove that the typical anti-activist criticisms are false.
+The original doctrines of classical Christianity all conclusively prove that such typical criticisms are false.
 Indeed, simply looking at the relevant Christian scriptures in context exposes the common criticisms as superficial misinterpretations, which were never a part of the genuine religion.

-This report is provided to empower all Christian activists, armed with the power of the Truth, backed by the facts and evidence fully presented below, to easily defend their Sacred Activism for the benefit of humanity, as being entirely consistent with the authentic doctrines of Christianity.
+This report is provided to empower all Christians, armed with the power of the Truth, backed by the facts and evidence fully presented below, to easily defend their Sacred Activism for the benefit of humanity, as being entirely consistent with the authentic doctrines of Christianity.